d1618033/python-redfish-utility/docs/slate/source/includes/_macrocommandsandscripts.md

 ![Bootorder Example 6](images/BootOrder_6.png "BootOrder example 6")

-Once the changes have been made to the boot order, the changes are finally committed with the `commi` command, which also logs the user out.
+Once the changes have been made to the boot order, the changes are finally committed with the `commit` command, which also logs the user out.

 All of the commands shown here are executed the same way in the actual `bootorder` command, and were called in this same order to execute the `bootorder` command.
 You can write your own scripts to combine commands just like bootorder did, to use the provided commands in the RESTful Interface Tool for higher level functionality.